 The number of flights operated by unmodified A320 family aircraft, which have not had fuel over-pressure protector modification installed, has been very low.
-These aircraft are being operated by airlines that are not regular operators at Gatwick.
+A recent increase in these type of aircraft has occurred since airlines have leased additional, unmodified aircraft to meet summer demand.